opennode/waldur-core/docs/developer/quotas.rst

 To check is one separate quota exceeded - use ``is_exceeded`` method of quota.
 It can receive usage delta or threshold and check is quota exceeds considering delta and/or threshold.

-To check is any of object or his ancestors quotas exceeded - use ``get_quota_errors`` method of object with quotas.
+To check is any of object or his ancestors quotas exceeded - use ``validate_quota_change`` method of object with quotas.
 This method receive dictionary of quotas usage deltas and returns errors if one or more quotas of object or his quota-ancestors exceeded.